 The phrase corporate culture is shorthand for the body of formal rules and informal customs that characterize how a given company organizes itself, conducts business and treats its staff.
 It is perhaps more precise to talk instead about organizational culture, since the same issues pertain to organizations of all sorts, such as nonprofits, governmental agencies, partnerships and sole proprietorships, and not just to for-profit enterprises that are legally constituted as corporations.
-See our article that offers tips for choosing employers, which addresses some of the following aspects of corporate culture from slightly different angles.

-Nepotism: Strictly speaking, nepotism consists of favoritism towards relatives.
+Strictly speaking, nepotism consists of favoritism towards relatives.
 In a looser sense, it also can include favoritism towards friends, friends of relatives and friends of friends.
 Nepotism can manifest itself in hiring, promotion, pay, work assignments and recognition.
 That is, the beneficiaries of nepotism may be hired or promoted into positions that they otherwise would not merit had they not possessed the relationship in question.
 They may receive higher pay and more favorable work assignments than their peers, or be given awards and recognitions that they technically do not deserve.
 See our articles on entrenched problem employees and, in a related vein, a political use of an employee survey.

 - Nepotism (see section above)